-Aim: this module will provide participants with an understanding of the links between science, knowledge, evidence-based policy and action for sustainability and the role of planning and environmental techniques, assessments and analyses in the policy process.
-An overview will be given of the challenges relating to extracting, processing and presenting data; and of the different types of demographic and socio-economic, poverty and inequality assessments, environmental impact analysis (EIA), strategic environmental assessment (SEA), sustainability assessments and sustainability indicators.
+Aim: this module will provide participants with an understanding of the links between science, knowledge, evidence-based policy and action for sustainability and the role of planning and environmental techniques, assessments and analyses in this process.
+An overview will be given on extracting, processing and presenting data; demographic and socio-economic, poverty and inequality assessments, environmental impact analysis (EIA), strategic environmental assessment (SEA), sustainability assessments and sustainability indicators.
 Cost-benefit analysis, multi-criteria decision analysis, transport, infrastructure, regional and urban economic analyses will also be addressed.
 The focus of the module will be on exploring new techniques for sustainability, of which the main themes are:

-- knowledge- policy-action for sustainability - socio-economic analysis and profiling of communities for integrated development planning - social, poverty and inequality analyses, including participatory and action research - the 3 generations of EIA- "pre-design" environmental analysis, "post-design" environmental impact assessment (EIA); strategic environmental analysis (SEA) and sustainability assessments - indicators for sustainability ecological indicators, including ecological footprint of a city, material flow analysis, alternative economic assessments, social assessments and integrated indicators
+- knowledge- policy-action for sustainability - socio-economic analysis and profiling of communities for integrated development planning - social, poverty and inequality analyses, including participatory and action research - "pre-design" environmental analysis, "post-design" environmental impact assessment (EIA); strategic environmental analysis (SEA) and sustainability assessments - sustainability and ecological indicators, including the ecological footprint of a city, material flow analysis and alternative economic assessments